Regional Mexican music: 2010s: Heavy Sinaloan influence

-In the 2010s, regional Mexican music continued to be pioneered, although it remained less popular than decades before.
+In the 2010s, regional Mexican music continued to be pioneered.
+Sinaloan banda music had its biggest decade to date with acts such as Banda MS and Julión Álvarez leading the way.
+Artists emphasizing romantic ballads helped the genre gain mainstream popularity.
 Norteño-Banda, also known as norteño with tuba, had its most successful run during the early to mid 2010s with artists such as Larry Hernández, Gerardo Ortíz, Calibre 50, and Voz de Mando.
 Mexican singer-songwriter Ariel Camacho led the sierreño style with Los Plebes del Rancho.
 Camacho would go on to inspire many other later regional Mexican artists before and after his death in 2015.

 In 2017, Mexican singer Christian Nodal charted on the Regional Mexican and Latin Billboard charts in the United States with his single "Adiós Amor".
 Nodal is known for his fusion of mariachi and norteño music.
 In 2019, norteño band Los Tucanes de Tijuana became Coachella's first norteño act.
 Another norteño band, Los Tigres de Norte broke the record of paid attendance for a Rodeo Houston show on March 10, 2019, with 75,586 concert tickets sold.

 2020s: Global resurgence

 Peso Pluma at a concert in 2023.

 In the early 2020s, the regional Mexican genre had a global resurgence steadily topping charts and becoming more listened to.
 According to Spotify in 2022, Mexican music streams more than doubled since 2019 to reach 5.6 billion.
 The format had 150 U.S. radio stations.
 Some of the most listened to regional Mexican artists in the 2020s include Peso Pluma, Natanael Cano, Junior H, Grupo Frontera, Banda MS, Iván Cornejo, and Grupo Firme.
 Many regional Mexican artists reached millions of streams and high chart success including Peso Pluma whose song with Eslabon Armando titled "Ella Baila Sola" reached No. 4 on the U.S.'s Billboard's mainstream pop chart, the Hot 100.
 In 2023, Peso Pluma had 24 songs enter the Hot 100.
 Popular genres of these new artists include corridos tumbados, or trap corridos.
 In 2022, Yahritza Martinez of Yahritza y su Esencia, became the youngest Latin artist to enter the Hot 100 at the age of 15.
 In 2023, artists of other Latin music genres including Bad Bunny, Becky G, and Shakira released songs and albums with regional Mexican music.

 In February 2024, Carín León, who is known to incorporate country music influence into several of his songs, became the first regional Mexican artist to perform in one of country music's most prestigious venues, the Grand Ole Opry.
 Later, in April of that year, he became the first regional Mexican artist to perform in both the Coachella and Stagecoach music festivals within the same year.
+In June 2026, he became the first regional Mexican artist to headline a concert at Summerfest in Milwaukee, Wisconsin.
+Later, in August of that year, he became the first Mexican artist to headline the Summer Sonic Festival in Japan.